Conservationists warn over fish stocks as annual catches agreed with EU

 “This is essential for a thriving fishing industry for the future and the UK will continue to champion sustainability throughout all negotiation forums and push for all the coastal states to do so, too.”

-But conservationists said that, while some of the limits agreed are better than last year, when 65% were set above the scientifically advised levels, parties have again agreed to allow overfishing in the region.
+But conservationists at Blue Marine Foundation said that, while some of the limits agreed are better than last year, when 65% were set above the scientifically advised levels, parties have again agreed to allow overfishing in the region.

 Charles Clover, executive director of the Blue Marine Foundation, said: “These catch limits show that the mismanagement of UK and EU seas is set to continue.